multitudes/codeAlongWithMapKitforSwiftUI/README.md

 }
 ```

 We can use the  .annotationTitles(.hidden) modifier to hide the title of the annotation if we wish.
-Also, we can choose different kind of map styles.
+Also, we can choose different map styles.
 I like `.mapStyle(.standard(elevation: .realistic))`

 ## Add buttons

 For the buttons I would like to use a translucent bar at the bottom of the full screen map.
 I will use a `safeareainset` with my buttons inside.
 The buttons will allow me to display a search for cafes and beaches.

-lets make a new swiftUI file, call it MapButtonsView and add this code in its body
+### The buttons

-### the buttons
+Let's create a new swiftUI file; we call it MapButtonsView and add this code in its body.

 ```swift
         HStack {
             Button {